Easy As Cookies

 cut part of the swiss cake roll arranged next to the main branch of the yule log

-Move the main cake onto a platter, and position the cut piece alongside it, near but not too near the other cut edge.
+1. Use a turning or offset spatula to transfer the main cake onto a platter.
+Position the cut piece alongside it, near but not too near the other cut edge.

 arranged yule log, with chocolate just starting to be drizzled over the top